Death of Russian minister on return from Cuba is latest unexplained incident involving Moscow’s elites - KTVZ

 By Ivana Kottasová, Josh Pennington and Anna Chernova, CNN

-(CNN) — A Russian mister died of – as of yet – unknown causes after falling ill on a plane on Saturday, the latest in a string of mysterious deaths among Russian elites.
+(CNN) — A Russian politician died of – as of yet – unknown causes after falling ill on a plane on Saturday, the latest in a string of mysterious deaths among Russian elites.

 Russia’s Deputy Minister of Science and Higher Education, Pyotr Kucherenko, 46, died while returning from a trip to Cuba on Saturday, according to the ministry.